 Then I tried a traditional door stop.
 Surely this has to work, right?
 It’s a door stop.
 Its purpose is to stop doors!
 This is when I learned that a regular door stop is no match against the mighty Disney door.
 It stood no chance!
 As the door began to close on its own, while dragging the door stop with it, I swear I could hear it laughing.

 So I doubled down on the door stop method.
-I had purchased a set of door stops where you can put two of them together to make an even mightier door stop.
+I purchased a set of door stops where you can put two of them together to make an even mightier door stop.
 They say two heads are better than one, so surely two door stops are better than one, right?
 Wrong.
 Again, as the door closed while taking the door stop with it, I swear I again heard the door laugh at me.
 Now it’s getting personal.
-I will not let you win, insanely heavy Disney resort room door!
+I will not let you win, an insanely heavy Disney resort room door!
 I will get my revenge!
 I hope.

 That leads me to this little gadget: The Stoppy Universal Door Stop!